CliffordAnderson/XQuery4Humanists/01-introduction.md

 local:fib(30)
 ```

+Can you create a version of this function that outputs all the numbers in the fibonacci sequence up to and including the nth fibnonacci number that you pass into the function?
+See my answers in this [gist](https://gist.github.com/CliffordAnderson/7997843).

 ### Problem Sets

 #### Pig Latin in XQuery

 My son Theodore loves to speak Pig Latin.
-He can speak it really fast, making it difficult for my wife and I to follow him.
+He can speak it fast, making it difficult for my wife and I to follow him.
 Wouldn't it be helpful to have a Pig Latin interpreter, I thought?
-So let's write a basic parser for Pig Latin in XQuery this month.
+Let's write a basic parser for Pig Latin in XQuery this month.

 The rules for [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin) are simple though different dialects exist, as we will see.
 Let's take the simplest dialect first.
-Basically, to turn any English word into its equivalent in Pig Latin you take the first consonant off the front of the word, add it to the end, and then add "ay."
-If your word already starts with a vowel, then just add "ay" to the end.
+Basically, to turn any English word into its translation in Pig Latin you take the first consonant off the front of the word, add it to the end, and then add "ay."
+If your word already starts with a vowel, then add "ay" to the end.
 Thus, "Hello" becomes "Ellohay."
 "I" becomes "Iay."

 *Exercise #1*

-So, for our first exercise, let's write a basic XQuery expression that takes a word and returns its equivalent this dialect of Pig Latin.
+For our first exercise, let's write a basic XQuery expression that takes a word and returns its equivalent this dialect of Pig Latin.

 *Hint: If you need help getting started, try using this function: [fn:substring](http://www.xqueryfunctions.com/xq/fn_substring.html)*